‘It’s a monster!’ Teen catches 108-pound catfish on the Missouri River

-Inspired by a contest, and with support from his father, Joshua made a once-in-a-lifetime catch around midnight Wednesday, reeling in a 108-pound catfish from the river near the St. Louis suburb of Spanish Lake.
+Inspired by a contest, and with support from his father, Joshua made a once-in-a-lifetime catch around midnight Wednesday, reeling in a 108-pound catfish from the river near the St. Louis suburb of Spanish Lake, KTVI reports.

 Joshua had actually dozed off when the catch happened, exhausted after a long night of fishing.